-As a result of an award from BBSRC, the University of Cambridge and Partner Institutes operate a Doctoral Training Partnership (DTP), providing 4-year fully funded studentships leading to the degree of PhD (subject to eligibility).
+As a result of an award from BBSRC, the University of Cambridge and Partner Institutes operate a Doctoral Training Partnerships (DTP) Programme, providing 4-year fully funded studentships leading to the degree of PhD (subject to eligibility).

 - Bioscience for Health